 The recommendation would also require courts to extend the delay reduction deadline for service of process where the plaintiff shows that even with the exercise of due diligence, service cannot be achieved in the time required.

-This recommendation was prepared pursuant to Resolution Chapter 81 of the Statutes of 1994, continued in Resolution Chapter 87 of the Statutes of 1995.
+This recommendation is submitted pursuant to Resolution Chapter 87 of the Statutes of 1995.

 Respectfully submitted,